Discriminative Sampling of Proposals in Self-Supervised Transformers for Weakly Supervised Object Localization: Results and Discussion

 \subsection{Experimental Methodology}

-\textbf{Datasets:} For validation, we use 3 commonly used WSOL datasets: CUB-200-2011, OpenImages and ILSVRC. \textbf{CUB200-2011} consists of 11,788 images divided into 200 categories; 5,794 for testing and 5,994 for training \cite{WelinderEtal2010}.
-For validation and hyperparameter search, we employed an independent validation set collected by \cite{choe2020evaluating} containing 1,000 images. \textbf{OpenImages} \cite{benenson2019large, choe2020evaluating} contains 37,319 images divided into 100 classes.
-From this data set, we considered 29,819 images for training and 5000 images for testing.
-The remaining 2,500 images are used as validation set. \textbf{ILSVRC} consists of 1000 classes with approximately 1.2M images, from which we extracted 50K images for training and testing, and 10K images for validation as in \cite{choe2020evaluating}.
+\textbf{Datasets:} For validation, we employed two datasets: CUB-200-2011 and an internal dataset named TelDrone. \textbf{CUB200-2011} is one of the most popular datasets used for visual classification and object localization tasks.
+This dataset consists of 11,788 images divided into 200 categories; 5,794 for testing and 5,994 for training \cite{WelinderEtal2010}.
+For validation and hyperparameter search, we employed an independent validation set collected by \cite{choe2020evaluating} containing 1,000 images. \textbf{TelDrone} contains 915 4K images collected using a drone that orbits around the tower site.
+Furthermore, images are divided into two classes (either containing an inspection site or not).
+From this dataset, we considered 797 images for training, 13 images for validation and 105 images as a test set.

-\textbf{Evaluation measures:} We analyze our results based on two evaluation measures, as suggested in \cite{choe2020evaluating} -- (i) \pxap refers to the pixel wise precision and recall at particular threshold, while (ii) \newmaxboxacc refers to the proportion of predicted bounding boxes that have IoU greater than particular threshold concerning the generated map.
+\textbf{Evaluation measures:} We analyze our results based on the evaluation measure suggested in \cite{choe2020evaluating} -- \newmaxboxacc refers to the proportion of predicted bounding boxes that have an IoU greater than a particular threshold concerning the generated map.
 It is averaged over three different IoU thresholds $\delta \in \{30\%, 50\%, 70\%\}$.
-Additionally, for CUB-200-2011 and ILSVRC datasets, we also reported three additional localization matrices in supplementary material.
+We also reported additional localization matrices in supplementary material as presented in \cite{choe2020evaluating}.

 \textbf{Implementation details:} We follow the protocol in \cite{choe2020evaluating} for all experiments.
 A batch size of 32 is used for all datasets.
-For training, images are resized to $256\times256$, and then randomly cropped to $224\times224$ and randomly flipped horizontally as in \cite{choe2020evaluating}.
-On CUB models are trained for 50 epochs, while on ImageNet and OpenImages models are trained for 10 epochs.
-The learning rate is decayed by a factor of 0.1 after the $15^{th}$ epoch for CUB and $3^{rd}$ epoch for ImageNet and OpenImages.
+For training on CUB, images are resized to $256\times256$, and then randomly cropped to $224\times224$ and randomly flipped horizontally as in \cite{choe2020evaluating}.
+Moreover, for the TelDrone dataset, we first resize images to $512\times512$ followed by random cropping of size $448\times448$.
+We trained our model for 50 epochs while the learning rate is decayed by a factor of 0.1 after every $15^{th}$ epoch for both dataset.